bapm91/flutter_geocoder/README.md

+# Try to upgrate to Android V2 embedding

 > Really sorry for the lack of updates.
 I'm currently really busy and can't really give you an ETA for the next release.
 >
 > In the meantime, you can try the [geocoding](https://pub.dev/packages/geocoding) package which should offer almost the same functionnalities.